Archives Leadership Institute

 Services: Include the cost of duplication and printing, long-distance telephone, equipment leasing, postage, contracts with third parties, and other services that you are not including under other budget categories or as indirect-cost expenses.
 The costs of project activities to be undertaken by each third-party contractor should be included in this category as a single line item charge.
 Include a complete itemization of the costs in a supplemental budget narrative.

-Applications must be submitted electronically by midnight Eastern Time on October 6, 2011.
+- Final Deadline: Applications must be submitted electronically by midnight Eastern Time on December 7, 2017.

 Deadline Policy: Given that technical or administrative difficulties with Grants.gov may periodically delay the timely submission or receipt of applications, the Commission staff will make provisions for the receipt of such applications past the established deadline.
 Under these circumstances, applicants with technical or administrative issues related to Grants.gov must contact NHPRC staff as soon as possible, but no later than by 3:00 PM Eastern Time on the published application deadline.
 Applications that fail to meet deadlines for reasons other than those noted will not be considered for funding.